 10. Sunset at the Elevador de Santa Justa (Santa Justa Lift)

-If you’ve followed this Lisbon itinerary more or less, you should be nearing sunset, the best time to ride the Santa Justa Lift.
-Located at the end of Rua de Santa Justa (super close to Brown’s Central Hotel), take a ride in this gothic tower up to one of the best viewpoints in Lisbon.
+If youโve followed this Lisbon itinerary more or less, you should be nearing sunset, the best time to ride the Santa Justa Lift.
+Riding this gothic tower up to one of the best viewpoints in Lisbon is one of the best things to do during three days in Lisbon.

-The Santa Justa Lift was inaugurated as a public transport system in 1902.
-It’s the fastest way to get from Baixa to Barrio Alto, and the coolest.
-This wrought-iron elevator stands 147 feet (45 meters) tall, and looks incredibly similar to the Eiffel Tower… Of course, that’s because it was built by Raoul Mesnier de Ponsard, an admirer of Gustave Eiffel!
+This wrought-iron elevator stands 147 feet (45 meters) tall, and looks incredibly similar to the Eiffel Towerโฆ Of course, thatโs because it was built by Raoul Mesnier de Ponsard, an admirer of Gustave Eiffel!

 Day 2 of 3 Days in Lisbon